Our Focus Areas

 Natural Resources, Waste & Environmental Health

-Oakland is located in a region abundant with natural resources upon which we rely for food, water, energy, raw materials, recreation and respite.
+Oakland is located in a region abundant with natural resources upon which we rely for food, water, energy, raw materials, recreation, and rejuvenation.
 Yet these resources are limited, and natural systems are threatened by the impacts of development, pollution, and over-consumption.
-City policies related to creek protection, zero waste, climate change, toxic materials and other issues are designed to protect the health of our natural environment and make best use of natural resources.
+City policies related to creek protection, zero waste, energy efficiency, climate change, land use, toxic materials, and other issues are designed to protect the health of our natural environment and make best use of natural resources.

 Provision C.3 of the NPDES permit is the section of the permit containing stormwater pollution management requirements for new development and redevelopment projects.
 Among other things, Provision C.3 requires that certain new development and redevelopment projects incorporate post-construction stormwater pollution management measures, including stormwater treatment measures, stormwater site design measures, and source control measures, to reduce stormwater pollution after the construction of the project.
 These requirements are in addition to standard stormwater-related best management practices (BMPs) required during construction.